 Alex O. Smith’s interests include video games, street racing, blaxploitation flicks and perfect one-bar basslines.

 Of course it is a bit gratuitous, RA has produced great writings on lesser-known scenes, great individuals, legendary clubs or essential gear, things you would not find elsewhere.
 It’s even possible it is through RA that I learned about Omar-S in the first place.
 But the point rating system, which has since been eliminated, is clearly not adapted or even fair to independent artists putting it all out pretty much by themslves.
 And to what extent to they give back actual tangible support to local scenes they photograph and promote?
-Also electronic music is so damn serious sometimes, and I feel like Alex Smith just wants to have a fun in the most serious 4/4 way.
+They’re doing much better now, and I’m still a user.
+But electronic music is so damn serious sometimes, and I feel like Alex Smith just wants to have a fun in the most serious, 4/4 way.

 could it also be because